Raku/atom-language/CONTRIBUTING.md

   very important.
 * `priority:low` is for either small bugs that don't ruin the highlighting of any surrounding text or reasonable enhancements.
-* `priority:fun` is enhancements that are not a priority, but would be nice to implement.
+* `priority:fun` is for enhancements that are not a priority, but would be nice to implement.

 ## Making Changes to the Grammar and Helpful Tips: